PatrickFis/Azure-Study-Notes/Azure Developer/Azure API Management.md

 - Backend API - A service that implements an API and its operations.
 - Frontend API - APIM serves as a mediation layer over the backend APIs.
 A Frontend API is an API that is exposed to API consumers from APIM.
 - Product - A product is a bundle of frontend APIs that can be made available to a specified group of API consumers for self-service onboarding under a single access credential and set of usage limits.
 An API can be part of multiple products.
 - API operation - A frontend API in APIM can define multiple operations.
-An operation is a combination of an HTTP vern and a URL template uniquely resolvable within the frontend API.
+An operation is a combination of an HTTP verb and a URL template uniquely resolvable within the frontend API.
 Often operations map one-to-one to backend API endpoints.
 - Version - A version is a distinct variant of an existing frontend API that differs in shape or behavior from the original.
 Versions give customers the ability to stick with an original API or upgrade at a time that they choose.
 Versions are a mechanism for releasing breaking changes without impacting API consumers.
 - Revision - A copy of an existing API that can be changed without impacting API consumers and swapped with the version currently in use by consumers (usually after validation and testing).
 Revisions provide a mechanism for safely implementing nonbreaking changes.
 - Policy - A policy is a reusable and composable component that implements common API-related functions.